-If a judge believes a company does not have a good chance of remaining solvent after reorganization under a Chapter 11 bankruptcy filing, they can move the case to a Chapter 7 bankruptcy.
+If a judge believes a company does not have a good chance of remaining solvent after reorganization under a Chapter 11 filing, he or she can move the case to a Chapter 7 bankruptcy.
 Moreover, sole proprietors might

 Small businesses need to implement one or more bankruptcy alternatives, such as participation in an out of court debt relief program managed by a debt settlement company.

-Work with a credit counseling agency
+Work with a Business Turnaround Firm

 You might not have the confidence to negotiate with a lender or debt collection agency on your own.
 A business turnaround firm employs highly trained professionals that not only possess professional negotiating skills, but also understand what makes lenders and debt collection companies tick.

 You can also receive sound financial advice from a business turnaround firm to help you repay a fraction of your business debt, as well as enhance your small business finances.